simonwhitaker/ios-goodies/GSSmokedInfoView/README.markdown

 ## Pre-requisites

-1. Add `QuartzCore framework` to your project
+1. Add QuartzCore.framework to your project
 2. Copy `GSSmokedInfoView.h` and `GSSmokedInfoView.m` into your project

 ## Typical usage